ericwq/aprilsh/README.md

 There is some goals:

 - Solve the terminal 24bit color support problem.
-- Verify Golang is capable of programming terminal application.
+- Verify golang is capable of programming terminal application.

 The project name `Aprilsh` is derived from `April+sh`.
 We started this project in April, it's a remote shell.